-All users except collaborators can create and launch blueprints.
+All users except collaborators can create blueprints and create items from blueprints.
 Collaborators can view blueprints shared with them.

 Use blueprints when you have similar tasks, folders, or projects that recur often.
 Launching a blueprint means you can use it to quickly create a task, folder, or project with attributes you've already specified.
 Blueprints have more advanced functionality than simply duplicating a task, folder, or project.